-This new piece develops my current exploration of musical structures, materiality and how it can transform the body, as well as the use of sparse texts that are composed as lists/litanies.
+This new piece, currently in development, continues my current exploration of musical structures, materiality and how it can transform the body, as well as the use of sparse texts that are composed as lists/litanies.

 Œ is a letter that denotes the contraction of an O and an E, and it is pronounced in different ways in different countries.
 It is also the transcription of the Odal or Othala rune; meaning heritage, inheritance, inherited estate.

 The title, ECCE CORPUS HOM-Œ, is a play on Pontius Pilate’s ‘ecce homo/behold the man’, ‘ecce corpus/behold the body’; with a wink to the Catalan word for man ‘home’, and the English words home and homo.
 It has the subtitle of ‘a bodily fugue’ due of its musical structuring, and also as a silly and knowing fart joke.

 It is therefore an invitation to behold the body, behold the man, behold the homo; and behold the body that is this homo man's home...
 The body is the garden of the soul!
 It is also an attempt to reclaim the ancient runic symbol of Odal/Othala away from the far right's grasp, re-appropriating it from a queer position and for a queer context.